Tips if you’re thinking about starting your own business

 2 Have a proper business plan and think at least 2 years down the line

 It’s all well and good knowing that you’d love to sell your hand made embroideries for a living, but how does that turn into a business?
 A business plan basically means that you’ve looked into how much profit you’ll be making (include all your time as an expense too remember) and what you can do to ensure that your business grows and is a success.
 You might also want to check out ways on how to save money in your business (or how to have the most money), one way you can do this is by getting a cheaper business energy provider (you can check out this solution here).
 But there are loads of other ways to save money/earn money.
+It’s a good idea to make sure that you have done your research first, as you want to make sure that you are earning as much money as possible.
+There are loads of things out there that you can use to help you.
+For example, you might decide that something like asset finance will help benefit your business.

 What do you want it to look like in 2 years?
 Use that as a starting idea and then fill in all the blocks in order to get there.
 There are heaps of great business plan templates out there on google too!